cru-Luis-Rodriguez/chef-repo/site-cookbooks/mycompany_base/README.md

 # DESCRIPTION

-Simple cookbook to install required on all users
+Simple cookbook to install software required on all servers

 Also demostrates how to use test kitchen.